eProsima/Fast-DDS-docs/README.md

 as defined and maintained by the Object Management Group (OMG) consortium.
 RTPS is also the wire interoperability protocol defined for the Data Distribution
 Service (DDS) standard. *eProsima Fast DDS* exposes an API to access the RTPS protocol directly, giving the user full access to the protocol internals.

+## Commercial support

+Looking for commercial support?
+Write us to info@eprosima.com

+Find more about us at [eProsima’s webpage](https://eprosima.com/).

+## Key features

 Some of the main features of this library are:

 * Configurable best-effort and reliable publish-subscribe communication policies for real-time